LLM Psychosis

 Testing a claimed breakthrough

-If you believe you've made a major discovery with AI assistance, here is a concrete test worth running before you invest further.
+If you think you've made a major discovery with AI help, run this test before you invest further.